FocalStudio/OCRx/README.md

 **OCRx**  (for  _Optical Character Recognition eXperience_) is a  [optical character recognition system](https://searchcontentmanagement.techtarget.com/definition/OCR-optical-character-recognition)  developed as part of the EPITA 2nd Year Project.
 This system is powered by an artificial intelligence composed of a neural network system capable of learning millions of characters, such as the Unicode table.

-This software extracts a text present in an image (photograph, digitized text, scanned document) via a segmentation of the image (separation of the different elements constituting the image) and the use of a neural network capable of matching the characters..
+This software extracts a text present in an image (photograph, digitized text, scanned document) via a segmentation of the image (separation of the different elements constituting the image) and the use of a neural network capable of matching the characters.

+*Important (november 2019)* : **If errors appear with the lastest version of GTK, please send a ticket with as subject ``[OCRx] <description of the problem>`` to contact@focalstudio.me**

 ## Installation